 Croissant French Toast

-Featured in Morning Meals to Wake Up For.
+Highlighted in: Morning Meals to Wake Up For

 This rich take on French toast uses croissants soaked overnight in a zesty citrus cream, made easy for breezy mornings.